UnquietCode/Cloud-Temple/README.md

 ## Outputs ([docs](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html))
-You can define `Output` components for your template, which can reference a `Parameter`, `Resource`, or any hard-coded or derived value.
+You can define outputs for your template, which can reference a `Parameter`, `Resource`, or any hard-coded or derived value.
 In this way you can expose values which may be unique to each template, such as input parameters or values generated during the creation of your stack.

 ### To create a new Output:
 ```coffee
 Output = require('cloud-temple').Output
 DnsName = Output("DnsName", "a.b.com")
 ```

 ### To create a new Output with a description:
 ```coffee
 Output = require('cloud-temple').Output
 DnsName = Output("DnsName", "main DNS entry for the stack", "a.b.com")
 ```